Mrcubix/Touch-Gestures-Doc/installation_guide/installation.md

 3. Close the Plugin Manager,
 4. Go to the `Filters` tab and select `Touch Gestures`,
 5. Enable it.
+6. Got to the `Tools` tab and select `Touch Gestures Daemon`,
+7. Enable it.

 ### From the Repository